 determined by players' results from any of 3 types of events:

 (The current list of qualifiers is available under "Lists" in the Main Menu.)

 - the annual USA Invitational tournaments, and

 - the annual Bringing in the New Year (BITNY) tournaments.

 How to Enter

-Entry into all of the ICCF tournaments (except Money Prize Tournaments) may be made through the
+Entry into all of the ICCF Open tournaments (except Friendly Team Tournaments) may be made through the

 ICCF-US Order form or through

 Direct Entry (DE).